JackPotat0/jackpotat0.github.io/docs/game.md

 Characters: The party dynamic is fine I guess, the big shortcoming is that everyone are only mutual friends with MC but no deep relation with each other.
 It is not as unique as P3 or has fantastic chemistry like P4, but I can see this being some people's favourite party.
 Also these guys definitely chat on the phone too much.
 The confidants aka SL has two very distinctive purposes, for non party members is all kinds of oppressed people in all walks of life.
 The side characters arc often involves a villain which has the same issue as above section.
 For the party members, mostly is their extension of their arc or get involved in their circle, their growth in them feels somewhat trivial to me.
 Maruki's confidant is definitely one of the more interesting ones.
 Remade Akechi link is also pretty fine, but still not quite enough to be a compelling rival.
 Kasumi is handled a lot better than Marie, but there ae still a lot of traces of shoehorning.

 Gameplay: This game is one of, if not the most stylish game of the 2010s.
 Combat flows smoothly, I love how mastering inputs alone improves combat experience.
+Every other RPG menu feels so clunky after coming out of this one.
 Movement is fluid, dungeons are generally well thought and nicely designed.
 The only downside is that this game gives you way too many OP tools to trivialize the game (All ma- elemental skills in 2nd dungeon and Auto-Masuku before 3rd dungeon??? what is even happening) and with previous SMT game knowledge it becomes a slaughter on Normal difficulty (not using DLC too).
 I am too chicken to use Hard on my first playthough.

 Music: This is one of my gateways to video game music so definitely have special feelings for this OST.
 Beneath the Mask is possibly one of Meguro's greatest track.
 Way too many bangers to count.
 Take Over is officially the best battle theme in the Persona main games.